Pressure-Assisted Toilets: Everything You Need to Know

 3. Saniflo SaniAccess 3

 Apart from the toilet, you can also install a sink and a bathtub/shower.
-The macerator unit has 2 other inlets (apart from the toilet inlet) to accommodate other bathroom fixtures.
+The macerator unit has two other inlets (apart from the toilet inlet) to accommodate other bathroom fixtures.
 The waste is pumped out as soon as it enters the unit.

 You can choose to install the macerator directly behind the toilet or behind the toilet wall.
-If you choose to have it on the wall behind the toilet be sure to buy the connector pipe.
+If you choose to have it on the wall behind the toilet, be sure to buy the connector pipe.

 4. American Standard 2315.228.020 Baby Devoro

 American Standard 2315.228.020 Baby Devoro Flowise is another great pressure-assisted toilet from American Standard.
-It is a single-flush two-piece round toilet available only in white.
+It is a single-flush, two-piece round toilet available only in white.

 Another thing to consider is that this toilet is pretty short.
 The bowl height without a seat is only 10.25 inches.
-It is therefore a very good toilet if you are looking to start potty-training your young ones.
+It is, therefore, a very good toilet if you are looking to start potty-training your young ones.

 The Baby Devoro is EPA WaterSense certified.
 This is because it only uses 1.28 gallons of water per flush.
-You will however need to buy a seat separately.
+You will, however, need to buy a seat separately.

 Its dimensions are: